TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-locator.md

 ```

 !!!
 Note:
-	When starting a locator using `snappy rowstore locator start`, in addition to using the options listed above you can use any other RowStore boot properties (`-<prop-name>=<prop-value>`) on the command-line.
+	When starting a locator using `snappy locator start`, in addition to using the options listed above you can use any other SnappyData boot properties (`-<prop-name>=<prop-value>`) on the command-line.

 !!!
 CAUTION:
 	Never move the working directory for a SnappyData server or locator while the member is running.